aifakhri/aifakhri/README.md

 - I've been falling in love with Python and I've been exploring multiple usage for Python from automation to data science.
 - I have been developing passion for Data Analytics and Data Science and Data Engineer
 ## Blog and Writing
 Recently I've published my writing in Medium.
-So far my publications are about Data Analysis, Data Visualization, QA Automation and Network Automation for Network operation.
+So far my publications are about Data Science, Data Analysis, Data Visualization, QA Automation and Network Automation for Network operation.
 Here is some example:
 ### For Data Science
 - [Building Machine Learning Service for Bike Sharing Prediction](https://github.com/aifakhri/bike-sharing-prediction)
 - [Using Machine Learning on Bank Marketing Campaign](https://github.com/aifakhri/ml-model-bank-marketing)